giovanni1351/BancoCriptomoedas/README.md

 And the exchangecripto package which holds the program's main class.
 We also used the library postgresql-42.7.3.jar, which is necessary to successfuly make the connection between the user and the database.

+Project by: Giovanni Morassi (giovanni1351) and Lucas Roberto (uniflusantos)